east-sussex-county-council/Escc.EastSussexGovUK/DotNetCoreMvc.md

 	        public MyCustomModel(IViewModelDefaultValuesProvider defaultValues): base(defaultValues) { }
 	    }

-4. Add a controller.
+5. Add a controller.
 The constructor must inject the resources required for the website template.
 Any controller action which results in a view using the website template must be marked with the `async` keyword and return `Task<IActionResult>`.
 It must also load the template HTML, and usually web chat too, using the following code.
 You can put this in a base controller class if you have many controllers in your application.

+	Add one or more routes, either using attribute routing as shown here or as part of the call to `app.UseMvc();` in the `Startup` class.

 		using System;
 		using System.Threading.Tasks;